dankamongmen/notcurses/README.md

   traceless versions, and versions with and without support for wide characters. notcurses is one library: no tracing, UTF-8, thread safety.
-* There is no `ESCDELAY` concept; notcurses expects that all bytes of a keyboard escape sequence to arrive at the same time.
+* There is no `ESCDELAY` concept; notcurses expects that all bytes of a keyboard escape sequence arrive at the same time.
 This improves latency and simplifies the API.

 ### Features missing relative to NCURSES